-After adjusting prices for time and removing outliers, the ratio study for the current set of assessments (set 6) shows
+After adjusting prices for time and removing outliers, the ratio study for the current set of assessments (Set 6) shows:

-- The level of assessment is low for all groups of properties when stratifying by Price Class; Community; or Race and/or Income class.
+- The level of assessment is low for all groups of properties when stratifying by Price Class, Community, or Race and/or Income Class.
 No strata are overvalued, although disadvantaged communities are slightly more undervalued than other communities.
-Wealthy, mostly white communities are not assessed at lower levels than other communities. - No overall indication of vertical inequity as measured by either the PRB or PRD. - Horizontal equity as measured by COD is good for all strata.
+Wealthy, mostly white communities, are not assessed at lower levels than other communities. - No overall indication of vertical inequity as measured by either the PRB or PRD. - Horizontal equity as measured by COD is good for all strata.
 No strata fall outside of the IAAO performance standard. - Errors are randomly distributed and do not indicate systemic bias. - Prices are rising at higher rates in non-white lower income communities.
-This may be indicative of the effects of gentrification in those communities. - Normal degrees of variance across various strata.
+This may be indicative of the effects of gentrification in those communities. - There are normal degrees of variance across various strata.